Code talker: Navajo

 Philip Johnston, a civil engineer for the city of Los Angeles, proposed the use of the Navajo language to the United States Marine Corps at the beginning of World War II.
 Johnston, a World War I veteran, was raised on the Navajo reservation as the son of missionaries to the Navajo.
-He was able to converse is what is called "Trader's Navajo" - a pidgin language.
+He was able to converse in "Trader's Navajo," a pidgin language.
 He was among a few non-Navajo who had enough exposure to it to understand some of its nuances.
-Many Navajo men enlisted shortly after the attack on Pearl Harbor and eagerly contributed to the war effort.
+Many Navajo enlisted shortly after the attack on Pearl Harbor and eagerly contributed to the war effort.

 Because Navajo has a complex grammar, it is not mutually intelligible with even its closest relatives within the Na-Dene family to provide meaningful information.
-At the time, it was still an unwritten language, and Johnston believed Navajo could satisfy the military requirement for an undecipherable code.
-Its complex syntax and phonology, not to mention its numerous dialects, made it unintelligible to anyone without extensive exposure and training.
-One estimate indicates that at the outbreak of World War II, fewer than 30 non-Navajo could understand the language.
+It was still an unwritten language at the time, and Johnston believed Navajo could satisfy the military requirement for an undecipherable code.
+Its complex syntax, phonology, and numerous dialects made it unintelligible to anyone without extensive exposure and training.
+One estimate indicates that fewer than 30 non-Navajo could understand the language during World War II.

 In early 1942, Johnston met with the commanding general of the Amphibious Corps, Major General Clayton B. Vogel, and his staff.
-Johnston staged simulated combat conditions which demonstrated that Navajo men could transmit and decode a three-line message in 20 seconds, compared to the 30 minutes it took the machines of the time.
+Johnston staged simulated combat conditions, demonstrating that Navajo men could transmit and decode a three-line message in 20 seconds, compared to the 30 minutes it took the machines of the time.
 The idea of using Navajo speakers as code talkers was accepted; Vogel recommended that the Marines recruit 200 Navajo.
-However, that recommendation was cut to one-platoon to use as a pilot project to develop and test the feasibility of a code.
-On May 4, 1942 twenty-nine Navajo men were sworn-into service at an old US Army Fort that had been converted into a BIA Boarding School: Fort Wingate.
-They were organized as platoon 382.
+However, that recommendation was cut to one platoon to use as a pilot project to develop and test the feasibility of a code.
+On May 4, 1942, twenty-nine Navajo men were sworn into service at Fort Wingate, an old US Army fort converted into a Bureau of Indian Affairs boarding school.
+They were organized as Platoon 382.
 The first 29 Navajo recruits attended boot camp in May 1942.
 This first group created the Navajo code at Camp Pendleton.